 This smoothie recipe came out of my cravings.
 I’m obviously greens deprived.
 Winter stayed long this year.
 We are about a month behind on our gardening schedule.
 I’ve been spoiled.
 Dave did winter gardening for several years, giving us fresh greens right through the winter.
 But Last winter Dave Held off.
 The garden took a break and so did he.

-Healthy carbs and protein make a sustaining meal replacement like this one.
+Healthy carbs and protein make a sustaining meal replacement.
 I cut down the added sugars but fruit is naturally high in sugar.
 If you are on a strict low carb or low sugar diet smoothies may not be for you.

 Fresh carrots, mandarin oranges (any orange variety will be fine) and the old faithful and incredibly good for you banana fill out this meal replacing smoothie.
 This combination of fruits gives you an array of nutrients.

 You can leave out the carrots if you really want a finer textured morning drink.
-This smoothie is almost thick enough to chew.
+This smoothie is almost thick enough to chew with a TON of healthy fiber.
 That makes this a really satisfying breakfast drink.
 You will know you ingested something wonderful.
 I love it!

 - 1 Cup Frozen blackberries